-My middle-grade novel (working title: WAITING TO BE KNOWN, but I can almost promise that’s going to change) will be released in 2015.
-I am also co-author of the forthcoming memoir, POSITIVE, the story of Paige Raw who was born with HIV, bullied for it, and has since emerged a national anti-bullying crusader and HIV educator.
-That book will be in stores August 26, 2014, from Harper Collins.
+My middle-grade novel, THE THING ABOUT JELLYFISH, will be released in 2015.
+I am also co-author of the memoir, POSITIVE, the story of Paige Rawl who was born with HIV, bullied for it, and has since emerged a national anti-bullying crusader and HIV educator.
+I co-wrote the adult and children’s versions of Tim Howard’s memoir, THE KEEPER.

 I was a lead member of the documentary team for Sesame Street’s hour-long primetime television special, Growing Hope Against Hunger, which won a 2012 Emmy.
 You can see a brief highlight reel here.

-I wrote The Cleaner Plate Club: Raising Healthy Eaters One Meal at a Time, co-authored with kitchen goddess, Beth Bader.
+I also wrote The Cleaner Plate Club: Raising Healthy Eaters One Meal at a Time, co-authored with kitchen goddess, Beth Bader.
 Read more about it below.

 Here are a few other things I wrote recently: